smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 ```

 > ❗️ **WARNING**
-> Do **NOT** attempt to send LINK to your contract as you may with [VRF](../../get-a-random-number/).
-With Chainlink Keepers, contracts are funded via the registry rather than within your contract.
+> Do **NOT** attempt to send LINK to your contract like you do with [VRF](../../get-a-random-number/).
+For Chainlink Keepers, contracts are funded via the registry rather than within your contract.

-Once deployed, your contract doesn't automatically begin to receive Upkeep after deployment.
-It must be registered.
+After you deploy your contract, it does not automatically begin to receive Upkeep.
+You must register the contract.
 See [Register for Upkeep](../register-upkeep/) for next steps.